Datata1/umweltmonitoring/README.md

 - frontend/feature: being able to add custom box
 - frontend/feature: delete box from application
 - prefect/data-ingestion: set it up, so that auto-scheduled data fetching will be set up on initial datafetching (good for new boxes)
-- prefect: change sh script to python script, to create initial deployment and start worker.
 - add more todos